Italian landing helicopter dock Trieste: Amphibious capabilities

 The ship's amphibious capabilities are highly advanced, and they serve as the primary weapon of the unit.
 The second deck, below the hangar, with an area of 2300 m2, features a floodable well deck measuring 55 by 15 m, designed to accommodate four LCMs, referred to as LC23, or one LCAC / LCAT.
-The LCMs will be able to transport 1 Ariete tank, 5 Iveco LMV Lynx vehicles, or 1 Centauro, 1 Freccia, or 300 soldiers.
+The LCMs will be able to transport one Ariete tank, five Iveco LMV Lynx vehicles, or one Centauro, one Freccia, or 300 soldiers.

 Hospital

-The ship is also equipped with a fully equipped hospital, including operating rooms, radiology and analysis laboratories, a dental clinic, and a ward for 28 seriously ill patients, covering a total area of 700 m^{2}.
+The ship is also equipped with a fully equipped hospital, including operating rooms, radiology and analysis laboratories, a dental clinic, and a ward for 28 seriously ill patients, covering a total area of 700 m2.
 Additional beds will be accommodated in specially prepared container modules.

 In May 2019, the ship was launched at the Castellammare di Stabia shipyards and transferred to La Spezia for final outfitting.
 The initial delivery was expected by 2022, but it was later postponed to the end of 2023.
 The construction phase involved over 300 workers, while the installation and completion phase is expected to engage 800 people.

 Service history

-ITS Trieste participated in a Passage Exercise (PASSEX) with of the Indian Navy before the latter called at the Port of Naples in Italy between 13 and 16 August 2025.
-The Indian Naval Ship's port call follows the upgradation of both the country's bilateral ties to Strategic Partnership in 2023 through the India-Italy Strategic Action Plan 2025-2029.
+Trieste participated in a Passage Exercise (PASSEX) with of the Indian Navy before the latter called at the Port of Naples in Italy between 13 and 16 August 2025.
+Tamals port call follows the upgrade of both the country's bilateral ties to Strategic Partnership in 2023 through the India-Italy Strategic Action Plan 2025–2029.